boniolp/boniolp.github.io/_pages/team.md

 # Team and Students

-I am a researcher at Inria, member of the [VALDA](https://team.inria.fr/valda/) project-team, which is a joint team between Inria Paris, École Normale Supérieure, and CNRS.
+I am a researcher at Inria and a member of the [VALDA](https://team.inria.fr/valda/) project team, a joint team between Inria Paris, École Normale Supérieure, and CNRS.
 Within VALDA, I am supervising the following students and researchers:

 ## Postdoctoral researcher